MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-shared-disk-cluster-red-hat-7-configure.md

     10.128.16.77 sqlfcivm2
     ```

 At this point, SQL Server should be stopped on both nodes.
 On one node, you have copied the SQL Server database files to a temporary directory and deleted the files from the original directory.
-The next step is to configure shared storage.
+In the next section you will configure shared storage and move your database files to that storage.

 ## Configure shared storage and move database files